Friendseeker/Analysis-I/README.md

 I am an undergraduate student working through Analysis I on my own.
 Therefore, correctness & presentation of my solution will not be of the same calibre as official solutions (if there's any).

-Solutions to early chapters may especially suffer from quality issue, as I was still in the process of figuring out what I was doing.